The Foolproof Formula for Mastering Collaboration with Todoist

 Todoist for Business

-If you are using Todoist for Business, all of your team members can see everything in that Team Inbox and either deal with them from there or move them into their own unshared projects for their own completion.
+If you are using Todoist for Teams, all of your team members can see everything in that Team Inbox and either deal with them from there or move them into their own unshared projects for their own completion.
 In our Team Inbox (shared between my wife and I) we don’t move anything to our own projects because we want to see what we’re doing with those tasks.
 We’re able to operate this way because we are a small team.
 Larger teams may want to leave tasks in the Team Inbox only until the task is claimed by a team member so that the Team Inbox doesn’t get overwhelming.
 But that means you’ll have to trust that every team member is operating on he level with Todoist – which can be disconcerting for some.

 If you are in charge of the team - or a particular project – that relies on using Todoist for Business I recommend you email tasks to the Team Inbox and to your personal inbox so that you can track them better.
 This keeps the Team Inbox under control and also allows you to track tasks that go in there in your own Todoist setup.
 You can also link tasks from the Team Inbox into an external program such as Evernote for staff reviews or something similar if you wish.